 One thing that can be challenging is when our children become frustrated while playing.
 Our first reaction may be to shy away from it, insist they stop playing for a while.
 And sometimes a break can be a great strategy—if they’re willing to try it.
 Helping them explore ways to work through frustration while they’re figuring out new things is a great life skill.
-Beyond video games, there will be many situations where things are new and challenging and understanding how they best move through that is invaluable.
+Beyond video games and much prior to exploring the Carboot Bingo online, there will be many situations where things are new and challenging and understanding how they best move through that is invaluable.

 Another way parents can support their kids while they play is to bring food and drinks to keep their minds alert and reaction time at its peak while they’re deep in their work.
 More learning, not only about the game strategies themselves, but again, about the physical ways their brains and bodies are supported.
 Be with them.
 Be available.
 Anticipate their needs, not only to support them in the moment, but to help them learn what their needs are.